brianshih1/mini-key-value-db/mdbook/src/chapter_5/request.md

 - CommitTxn first [fetches the transaction record](https://github.com/brianshih1/little-key-value-db/blob/66f355d1a03c488c4f0aee5b8dc66796398bb4de/src/execute/request.rs#L254).
 If the transaction record is aborted, it [returns an error](https://github.com/brianshih1/little-key-value-db/blob/66f355d1a03c488c4f0aee5b8dc66796398bb4de/src/execute/request.rs#L265).

 - Otherwise, it begins committing the transaction.
-Firstly, it needs to

-  perform a read refresh

-   to advance the read timestamp to the write timestamp.
-If you need a “refresher” on read refresh, look at
+Firstly, it needs to perform a read refresh to advance the read timestamp to the write timestamp.
+If you need a “refresher” on read refresh, look at [this page](https://brianshih1.github.io/mini-key-value-db/chapter_3/read_refresh.html).

-  this page

-  .

   - If the read refresh is unsuccessful, it [returns a ReadRefreshError](https://github.com/brianshih1/little-key-value-db/blob/66f355d1a03c488c4f0aee5b8dc66796398bb4de/src/execute/request.rs#L271), which would restart the transaction.
   - If read refresh is successful, it [updates the transaction record](https://github.com/brianshih1/little-key-value-db/blob/66f355d1a03c488c4f0aee5b8dc66796398bb4de/src/execute/request.rs#L275) to be committed.